-Reporting informs parents/carers of progress.
+Reporting informs parents/carers of progress in learning and achievement.
 This will be through a range of approaches including meetings at parents' evenings twice yearly, through evidence of pupil work in Learning Logs and through a final End of Year Summary report.
 Primary 7 pupils will also complete a Sway Profile before transitioning to Oban High School, detailing their achievements.